-Oaktree Capital Group LLC (OAK), the world’s largest distressed-debt investor, is allowing some employees to receive their bonuses before the end of the year to avoid paying higher taxes, according to a person familiar with the matter.
+Oaktree Capital Group LLC (OAK:US), the world’s largest distressed-debt investor, is allowing some employees to receive their bonuses before the end of the year to avoid paying higher taxes, according to a person familiar with the matter.

 Oaktree is giving those employees who normally receive their bonuses in February the option to get the payment by Dec.
 31, said the person, who requested anonymity because compensation discussions are private.
 The firm traditionally distributes bonuses to a majority of its employees before the end of the year, the person said.